radiantlogic-v8/documentation-new/documentation/upgrade-guides/upgrade-81.md

 Connect to this endpoint and login as the directory manager with the password you defined during the environment creation.

+### SSO for Control Panel

+If you had an OIDC provider configured in v8.0, you must update the Identity Provider, client configuration once you update to v8.1.x since the callback URL has changed.
+The callback URL configured in the Identity Provider for the Control Panel client should be in the form of: `https://rlqa-svc.dev01.radiantlogic.io/callback`

 ### Configure Delegated Administrators

 There are new Control Panel entitlements in v8.1.
 There are two aspects to take into consideration: